 - Further, you must check the end of the crank taper against the bottom surface of the puller hole of the rotor.
 With some engines the taper may be slightly above the bottom of the opening which will prevent the nut fastening the rotor securely if not detected and cured by adding a shim or in bad cases a distance piece.
-The rotor would slip in that case, making timing unsuitable. - The picture here exaggerates the problem in order to demonstrate what we mean. - 2 shims and a spacer are included in the delivery.
+The rotor would slip in that case, making timing unsuitable. - The picture here exaggerates the problem in order to demonstrate what we mean.

 - Have a look at the new rotor (flywheel).
 You will find on its circumference a small lasered on line.
 That is an ignition marking.
 It is durable, but not well visible, so better highlighten it with some marker pen. - Place the rotor provisionally (hand tight only) onto the shaft in order to get some leverage on the crank when bringing it into ignition position. - Take the spark plug out to avoid compression during this work.

 Once you have set the crank into correct firing position, take the rotor carefully off again (use puller!), making sure not to change the position of the crank.
-If that happens redo the procedure. - Now you will have to time the ignition by setting the rotor in such a position that with piston at ignition moment the marking on the rotor aligns with the transposed stator marking on the outer casing.
+If that happens redo the procedure. - Now you will have to time the ignition by setting the rotor in such a position that - with piston at ignition moment the marking on the rotor aligns with the transposed stator marking on the outer casing.

-(marking on rotor in picture below amplified for illustration)
+(marking on rotor in picture below amplified for illustration and showing different engine)

 - For where timing (firing) moment is, consult your manufacturers manual.
 Should you not have any guidance at all try with 2 mm BTDC.
-For a KTM 565 e.g. this is 2.1-2.2 mm i.e. 0.084-0.088" or